Maa Bamleshwari Devi Temple Dongargarh - Ropeway ride

 You might have a doubt I'm saying we..we..we but who are they ?
 This is the person My DAD.
 Besides his keen intrest in teaching, he’s also a writer.
 I grew up reading his articles.
 He is my inspiration to start this blog.
 You can find his writings at Pratilipi.

-Maa Bamleshwari Devi temple in Dongargarh, India is a perfect holiday destination for an umpteen number of reasons- nature is at her most beautiful, the ropeway rides are pure adventurous, the ambience is calm and tranquil, and you might get your dreams fulfilled if you are a devotee!
-So, what’s the long wait for?
-Pack ’em bags and get moving!
+Maa Bamleshwari Devi temple in Dongargarh, India is a perfect devotional destination as well as adventurous too.
+With a tranquil and calm ambience, the surroundings of the temple make it divine areas for worship, gives you a feeling of that you might get your dreams fulfilled if you are a devotee!.
+The ropeway rides are pure adventurous and nature is at her most wilderform.
+So, what's the long wait for?
+Pack 'em bags and keep moving!

 Do you have some other wonderful ways to keep your travel effective while on the move?
-Share with me in the comments below your smart ways to be a traveler.
+Share with me in the comments below your smart ways.

 Lastly, If you enjoyed this story, please recommend ❤️ and share to help others find it!
 It would mean so much to me!